 On behalf of U.S. and non-U.S. banks and other financial services providers, his practice has included representing the acquirer of Riggs National Bank in 2004 in an all-asset acquisition, the sale of the commercial loans of 61 branches in a DOJ-ordered branch divestiture and the sale in 2012 of all commercial loans in connection with the largest sale of branches in the United States.
 Other significant work has included the representation at the outset of the recent financial crisis of the administrative agent in a successful restructuring of $1.5 billion of the indebtedness of a major homebuilder, cross-border workouts, offshore financings, complex letter of credit transactions and litigation, trade finance, complex leasing facilities and bank compliance counseling in the areas of non-banking activities and corporate banking regulatory matters.

-Reg plus the other co-chair of the Financial Institutions Asset Sales & Acquisitions Group and the firm's Information Technology department have developed a unique software program as the basis for an efficient and cost-effective approach to selling large quantities of loans with the result that the preparation of sometimes over 50,000 original transfer documents can be made prudently manageable.
+Reg has worked with Buchanan's co-chair of the Financial Institutions Asset Sales & Acquisitions Group and the firm's Information Technology department to develop a unique software program as the basis for an efficient and cost-effective approach to selling large quantities of loans with the result that the preparation of sometimes over 50,000 original transfer documents can be made prudently manageable.
 Among other benefits, this approach allows both the seller and buyer to achieve finality in the transfer of an all-bank or smaller asset sale while employing alternative pricing as an aid to predictability in the parties' costs.
 The system has also been employed to due diligence loan portfolios and to catalogue a client's nearly overwhelming number of mortgaged parcels.

 Among Reg's clients have been super regional and numerous international banks and their affiliates acting as sellers or buyers of all-bank assets or large loan portfolios or as agents in large syndicated credits, as well as large publicly held and private non-bank companies involved in the international or domestic marketplace, engaged in issuing significant debt, negotiating swap transactions or requiring opinions of borrower's counsel.
 Over the years, Reg has gained special experience in the healthcare, telecom, homebuilder and retail industries.
 Within the firm, Reg was for seven years the training coordinator for the 100+ members of the firm's Financial Institutions Section, and he is an active member of the firm's Opinion Committee with respect to secured transactions.